Soumya1612-Rasha/PromptRefine/README.md

 ## References

-Our codebase has been adopted from [CEIL](https://github.com/HKUNLP/icl-ceil).
+Our codebase builds upon [CEIL](https://github.com/HKUNLP/icl-ceil), and our experiments are conducted using the [indic-gen-bench](https://github.com/google-research-datasets/indic-gen-bench) benchmark.
 We extend our sincere gratitude to the authors.

 ## For bibtex citation